 • Option 3.
 Experimental Program Standards.
 For initial accreditation, an institution may present an experimental, pilot, or exploratory program that meets the Experimental Program Standards adopted by the Commission pursuant to Education Code section 44273.
 Experimental, pilot, or exploratory programs are designed to allow for the examination of focused research questions intended to contribute to the body of knowledge around key aspects of the field of education including the identification of model strategies, delivery methods, and programs that lead to improved teaching and learning.
-Institutions that sponsor experimental, pilot, or exploratory programs must have a research component that examines how the program contributes to the development of quality teaching and, more specifically, to the acquisition and mastery by teacher candidates of appropriate performance expectations, such as the Teaching Performance Expectations for Multiple and Single Subject Credentials.
+Institutions that sponsor experimental, pilot, or exploratory programs must have a research component that examines how the program contributes to the development of quality teaching and, more specifically, to the acquisition and mastery by educator preparation candidates of appropriate performance expectations.
 In addition, experimental, pilot, or exploratory programs are required to report their findings on a biennial basis to the Commission.
 Upon consultation with the institution and with the Committee on Accreditation, the Commission retains the authority to determine whether the findings support continuance of the experimental, pilot, or exploratory program under the experimental standards.

 Section 4